-The Yak sat down with the recently arrived Chef Richard Bias – Culinary Director at W Hotels – to talk about what’s really hot in the kitchen.
+The Yak sat down with Chef Richard Bias – Culinary Director at W Hotels – to talk about what’s really hot in the kitchen.

 Richard, let’s cut to the basics of name, birthplace and er… shoe size.

 Richard, Surrey, U.K. Size 11 UK or 45 Continental.

 First time to Bali was when?
 And with whom?